About this playbook

 Use this glossary, adapted from the Center for Healthcare Quality and Payment, to help establish a common language with all stakeholders.

 Electronic health record (EHR).
 An EHR — also known as an electronic medical record or EMR — is an electronic system that clinicians use to document patients’ medical and health information.
 A patient’s EHR may include demographic data, progress notes, medications, vital signs, medical history, immunizations, lab results, and radiology reports.
 Patients don’t access their own EHR.

 Patient portal.
 A patient portal is a secure website where patients can access their medical history and other health information stored in the EHR.
 Using the portal, patients can typically complete forms online, communicate with clinicians, request prescription refills, pay bills, review lab results, and schedule appointments.

 Help us improve this Playbook

 Best practices start with clinicians and administrators like you.
+We want to learn more about your experiences and hear your suggestions.
+Tell us what’s working and what isn’t.
 Have you successfully boosted portal adoption in your practice?
 Do you have a promising product solution?

 References or links in this website to any specific non-federal entity, commercial product, process, service, or company do not constitute their endorsement or recommendation by the U.S. Government or HHS.
 HHS is not responsible for the contents of any “off-site” website linked to in this website, nor is HHS responsible for such other website’s compliance with Section 508 (accessibility).